0vercl0k/blazefox/README.md

-# Blazefox exploits for Windows 10 RS5 64 bits
+# Blazefox exploits for Windows 10 RS5 64-bit

-This the repository associated with the article [Exploiting Spidermonkey](TODO).
+This the repository associated with the article [Introduction to SpiderMonkey exploitation](https://doar-e.github.io/blog/2018/11/19/introduction-to-spidermonkey-exploitation/).

 ## Overview